Blender safety is crucial for preventing injury. Make sure it is on a flat, stable surface and that the lid is securely closed before turning it on.

 -

-Using the Blender with Caution
+Using The Blender With Caution

-I recommend you use the blender pitcher with a vented lid vented pitchers to allow steam to escape.
-Start slow and on the lowest setting, then gradually increase the speed as needed to avoid a volcanic blender issue.
+I recommend you use the pitcher with a vented lid vented pitchers to allow steam to escape.
+Start slow and on the lowest setting, then gradually increase the speed as needed to avoid a volcanic issue.

 One time, I rushed to blend hot soup after a long day and didn’t leave the lid vent open.
-It was a mess, with soup splattering all over my kitchen!
+It was a mess, with soup splattering all over my kitchen.
 Ever since then, I’ve been extra careful with hot liquids, always cooling them down first and blending at a slow speed.

 Recall Information

-For more information on appliance safety, check out these safety guidelines by the Consumer Product Safety Commission.
+For more information on appliance safety, check out these safety guidelines by the Consumer Product Safety Commission

-Advanced Blender Safety Tips: Going Beyond the Basics
+Advanced Safety Tips: Going Beyond The Basics

-While most blender safety guides cover the standard precautions, there are several less common tips and best practices that can further enhance your safety and the longevity of your appliance.
+While most safety guides cover the standard precautions, there are several less common tips and best practices that can further enhance your safety and the longevity of your appliance.

-Blender Stabilizers and Mats
+Blender Stabilizers And Mats

 Some mats also have suction cups that adhere to your countertop, providing an extra layer of stability.